stcarrez/dynamo/README.md

 These files are used to read the GNAT project files (see src/gnat).
 They are distributed under the GPL version 3 license.

+Dynamo integrates the AdaYaml library written by Felix Krause and distributed under the MIT license (see copying.txt and src/yaml).

 The Dynamo core implementation is distributed under the Apache 2.0 license.

 The Dynamo templates are distributed under the Apache 2.0 license.